microsoft/FluidFramework/docs/guide/container-and-component-loading.md

 the Loader Package does not know anything about the `ContainerRuntime`, or Components, it needs someone to tell it where that code lives.
 This is the responsibility of the `CodeLoader`.
 The `CodeLoader` can dynamically pull this code from some source (CDN) or in some cases the code already exists on the page.
 Either way the `CodeLoader` needs to include the code on the page and return a pointer to that code to the `Container`.
-In Browser scenario, this pointer is an entry point to a webpacked bundle that is usually on the `window` object.
-In the nodejs case it's a pointer to a package.
+In the Browser, this pointer is an entry point to a webpacked bundle that is usually on the `window` object.
+In NodeJS, it's a pointer to a package.

 ![Image 4](./container-and-component-loading-4.jpg)